Russia hits multiple cities across Ukraine, some with hypersonic missiles

 Yuriy Ignat, an air force spokesman, told Ukrainian TV that Russia had never fired this many Kinzhals in one attack.

-The attacks also cut outside power lines at the Zaporizhzhia Nuclear Power Station
+The attacks also cut outside power lines at the Zaporizhzhia Nuclear Power Plant

 Rafael Mariano Grossi, the director-general of the United Nations nuclear watchdog agency, the International Atomic Energy Agency, said he was "astonished at the complacency" in preventing an accident at the plant.